bitterfox/JavaFXSupportsForJShell/README.md

 ```

 Type your JavaFX code(in the following snippet, jshell's outputs are omitted):

+Note that you don't need to import anything about JavaFX package because the startup will import everything instead!

 ```
 jshell> Button button = new Button("Click me!") jshell> button.setOnAction(e -> System.out.println("HelloWorld!"))